-Does God hate homosexuals, sinners, military people who risked or gave their lives for our liberty?
+Does God hate or love sinners?
+How about homosexuals?
+Or military people who risked or gave their lives for our liberty?
 Is Fred Phelps of Westboro Baptist Church right?
 Does God hate America?

 Some say God loves everybody.
 Others say the wrath of God burns against the ungodly day and night, that in sin, we stand on a crumbling precipice overhanging the lake of fire awaiting our eternal demise.

 Are you on a crumbling precipice or are you safe in the hands of an infinitely loving Father?

 Most of us have opinions.
 Probably most of us feel we’re going to heaven or else we’re just going to drop into a hole and rot away when we die.
 Some of us believe we will be spirits wandering the earth perhaps as ghosts or angels until we are at peace with going to our eternal destiny.

 Visiting a Grave of a Loved One